robsmi-msfte/AVDBlueprint/README.md

               1. **'avdUsers_userCount'**: The number of test users created by this Blueprint assignment.
               1. **'vnet_enable-ddos-protection'**: Controls whether this Blueprint creates an [Azure DDoS plan](https://docs.microsoft.com/en-us/azure/ddos-protection/ddos-protection-overview) or not.

-## Teardown
+## Deconstruction

-If an environment built by this blueprint is no longer needed, a script is provided in the Resources folder that will export logs found in an AVD Blueprint deployment's Log Analytics Workspace to a csv file stored in the directory specified at runtime.
+If an environment built by this blueprint is no longer needed, a script is provided in the **'Examples and Samples'** folder that can deconstruct a Blueprint assignment initiated by this Blueprint.
+In addition, this script can export logs found in an AVD Blueprint deployment's Log Analytics Workspace to a csv file stored in the directory specified at runtime.
+And a capability to purge a previous key vault has been added (**-PurgeKeyVault**), so that a previously deleted key vault won't conflict with an attempt to create a new key vault of the same name.

 The script finds and removes the following items that were previously deployed via AVD Blueprint: